sulaimanabuqamar/SU/README.md

 ## Creating Scouts
 To create a scouts, you must create a new club like normal but you MUST add the word `Scouts` (capitalization matters!) anywhere in the about section, you can disguise it in the about text, Example: `The x Scouts consists of our Senior Members aswell as our Juniors`

-# Declaring accounts as Admin (When assigning relevant people and SU officers)
+# Declaring accounts as Admin (When assigning relevant people and SS officers)
 To declare a user as an admin for any reason, you must set the following to true:
 - `is_staff`
 - `is_admin`